-Your home visitor will talk with you about the topics that matter most to you about your baby and your family—feeding, crying, development and many more.
+Your Visitor will talk with you about the topics that matter most to you about your baby and your family including feeding, crying, development, and much more.

 How often do they come?

-You and your home visitor will talk about what will work best for your family on the first visit: Weekly, monthly or something in between.
-These can change at any time based on your needs.
+You and your Family Visitor will talk about what will work best for your family on the first visit: weekly, monthly, or something in between.
+This can change at any time based on your needs.

 How long does a visit last?

-Typically a visit lasts between 1 and 1 ½ hours but really depends on how often you get together and what works best for you.
+Your visit will typically last between 1 and 1½ hours, depending on how often you have a visit and what works best for you.

 If there is no charge, who pays for this?

-Maine Families is offered through local agencies or hospitals and is funded by grants from the federal government, as part of the Affordable Care Act, and from the State of Maine.
+Maine Families is offered through local agencies or hospitals and is funded by the Maternal, Infant, and Early Childhood Home Visiting (MIECHV) Program from the federal government and by the State of Maine.

 What if I don't feel like I need to continue visits?

 You can decide to discontinue visits at any time.
 Some parents have a few visits while they are expecting and through the early months of adjusting to life with a new baby.
-Others who can benefit from support over a longer period of time can choose to receive visits up until their child turns 3.
+Others, who can benefit from support over a longer period of time, can choose to receive visits up until their child turns three years old.